insure logo

 Amid the grief and turmoil after a loved one’s passing, questions about auto and home insurance naturally aren’t top of mind.

-But the death of anyone who owned a home or car raises coverage issues that can lead to trouble if they’re not addressed soon enough.
+But the death of a loved one who owned a home or car has implications that can lead to trouble if they’re not addressed soon enough.

-“I see a lot of confusion,” says David Morales, a financial advisor with New England Financial, a Mass Mutual firm in Rocky Hill, Connecticut.
-“Clients are going through the grieving process, so they’re not looking at [the insurance issues.]”
+“Clients are going through the grieving process, so they’re not looking at the insurance issues,” says David Morales, a financial advisor with New England Financial, a Mass Mutual firm in Rocky Hill, Connecticut.

 Key Takeaways

-• If the policyholder dies, his/her family can keep the homeowner’s insurance policy and auto policy just by making the premium payments on time.
+• If the policyholder dies, their family can keep the homeowner’s insurance policy and auto policy just by making the premium payments on time.

 • Most insurance companies give at least 30 days to the family to inform about the policy holder’s death to the insurer.